Consolidated Communications in Minnesota at a Glance

 When will Fidium Fiber be available in more Minnesota areas?

 Consolidated Communications is actively expanding Fidium Fiber across its Minnesota service territory, but specific timelines vary by community.
 The company prioritizes fiber construction based on engineering feasibility, existing infrastructure, and community demand.
-Minnesota's tech-forward culture and high remote work adoption make Fidium Fiber's symmetrical speeds especially valuable for households with multiple people working or learning from home simultaneously.
+Minnesota's tech-forward culture.
+High remote work adoption make Fidium Fiber's symmetrical speeds especially valuable for households with multiple people working or learning from home simultaneously.
 Residents in DSL-only areas should check back periodically, as the company regularly announces new Fidium Fiber expansion areas.

 Does Fidium Fiber have data caps in Minnesota?